 Find Large Files in Mac OS X with Search

-Whether you’re feeling the pinch as hard drive space runs low or you’re just wondering where all your disk space went, it’s easy to find large files in Mac OS X by using the built-in search tools.
-Here’s what to do:
+Finder Whether you’re feeling the pinch as hard drive space runs low or you’re just wondering where all your disk space went, it’s easy to find large files in Mac OS X by using the built-in search tools.
+You don’t need to use any third party tools here, instead you’ll rely on search operators and the excellent Spotlight locating functionality that is a core feature of all Macs.

-1. From the Mac OS X Desktop, open any new Finder window
+1. From the Mac OS Desktop, open any new Finder window to any file directory (except “Recents” *)

 2. Hit Command+F to bring up Search